Pay-at-the-Table: Everything You Need to Know

 Only you, the restaurant operator, can answer if pay-at-the-table technology would be a good fit.
 Each restaurant segment works a bit differently!
 There’s also a cost of adopting the technology.
 It may be a “pay-more-upfront” or “pay-more-later” situation.
 When looking at the overall trend, forecasting these costs will help you make an informed decision.

-Currently, there are 3 million smartphone users worldwide, and that number is expected to rise by several hundred million in the next few years.
+Currently, there are 3 million smartphone users worldwide, and experts expect that number to rise by several hundred million in the next few years.
 Guess what type of convenience smartphone users want with those electronic devices?
 To buy and pay for things with them!

 Saddle those numbers alongside another statistic.
 According to research firm Global Market Insights, three market sectors affect mPOS today: entertainment, health care, and hospitality.
 Research predicts that the demand from these sectors will push the mPOS market to $55 billion by 2024.